Follow Us:

 During your exploration of these ancient ruins, you might be fortunate enough to witness playful squirrels darting amidst the stones, adding a whimsical charm to your historical adventure.
 These delightful creatures, seemingly the city’s true inheritors, provide enchanting photo opportunities against the backdrop of time-worn relics.

-The Catalyst of The Trojan War
+The Trojan War

 Delving into the annals of history, the Trojan War's inception can be traced back to a pivotal moment during the sixth layer of Troy’s historical stratification, spanning from 1750 BC to 1300 BC.
 The war was kindled by a divine dispute involving Paris, son of Primus, who was entrusted with adjudicating a celestial beauty contest atop the Kaz Mountains.
 As the triumphant Aphrodite bestowed upon him the world’s most exquisite woman, the stage was set for a legendary conflict aimed at rescuing the abducted queen, culminating in the construction of the ingenious Trojan Horse by Odysseus.